 Tummy Tuck Open Wound Healing

-What Is Tummy Tuck?
-Tummy tuck or abdominoplasty involves removing excess fat, skin and sometimes muscles from the abdomen area to create a smoother appearance.
-In addition, it involves tightening up loose tissues around the waistline resulting into a flatter tummy with better contour compared to liposuction alone.
-Who Is A Good Candidate For Abdominoplasty?
-The best candidates for tummy tuck are people who are looking for an improvement in their body shape rather than weight loss (although there will be some weight loss).
-People who have stretch marks on their abdomen due to pregnancy or large amounts of accumulated fat are good candidates for this procedure too because they can get rid of these issues through abdominoplasty surgery at once instead waiting for years before something happens naturally through dieting/ exercise alone.”
+Tummy tuck surgery, also known as abdominoplasty, is a popular cosmetic procedure that involves removing excess fat and skin from the abdominal area to create a smoother appearance.
+It involves tightening loose tissues around the waistline, resulting in a flatter tummy with better contour compared to liposuction alone.
+The best candidates for tummy tuck are those who want an improvement in their body shape rather than weight loss, as well as those with stretch marks due to pregnancy or large amounts of accumulated fat.

-The open wounds that are common following tummy tuck surgery can be caused by the removal of excess skin and fat, and the repair of the abdominal wall.
-Open wounds usually heal well without further complications, but they may become infected if you do not follow your surgeon’s advice on caring for them correctly.
+Open wounds following tummy tuck surgery are common and can be caused by the removal of excess skin and fat, as well as the repair of the abdominal wall.
+Open wounds usually heal well without complications, but they may become infected if not cared for correctly.
+They can also cause pain and discomfort while healing.

 Tummy Tuck Wound Dehiscence Healing Time